 A special shoutout has to go to Min Kahng and Eric Crystal for Charlotte’s show-stopping musical number that ends Act I. Charlotte actress Apostol doubles as the dance choreographer, giving the sequence a very “björk-in-‘It’s-Oh-So-Quiet’” vibe that balances the comedy with fine showmanship.
 And no, I haven’t forgotten Carla Pantoja’s fight choreography that shows how silly two characters can look when trying to kill one another.

 This is not at all a bad play, just one that doesn’t know when to stop.
 It’s like Blackjack: it easily gets to 21, but makes the mistake of saying “Hit me!” one time more than it should.
 Its message is both important and necessary, but the way Winkel chooses to tell it loses focus as the play goes on.
-It’s an odd case of a pitch-perfect satire being railroaded by unnecessary talking down to the audience through the character that is their surrogate.
+It’s an odd case of a pitch-perfect satire being railroaded by unnecessary talking down to the audience by their surrogate.

-Other than that, it’s the really “rich White people” play I’ve seen recently and actually considered to be vital.
+Other than that, it’s the only “rich White people” play I’ve seen recently that I would actually consider vital.

 Two Mile Hollow is scheduled to run until the 15th of July at the Potrero Stage in San Francisco.